MadhavaReddy-2807/Todo-WebApp/README.md

 # Todo App
- --This is a basic Todo app used for managing our day-today tasks.You can add task that you want to do in future.
+ This is a basic Todo app used for managing our day-today tasks.You can add task that you want to do in future.
- After the Task is complete you can Delete the Tasks
+ After the Task is complete you can Delete the Tasks To run the file Run in terminal ```npm run dev```